HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/cxi/cxi_diags_latency.md

 **Example**

-This example shows a run over a range of sizes for 1 second each.
+This example shows a run over a range of sizes for one second each.

 *Server*

 ```screen
 $ cxi_read_lat
 Listening on port 49194 for client to connect...